-What Does it Take to Be an Emergency Management Director?
+What is an Emergency Management Director?

 - Design and administer emergency or disaster preparedness training courses that teach people how to effectively respond to major emergencies and disasters.

 - Maintain and update all resource materials associated with emergency preparedness plans.

 - Provide communities with assistance in applying for federal funding for emergency management facilities, radiological instrumentation, and other related items.

 - Apply for federal funding for emergency-management-related needs and administer and report on the progress of such grants.

 What Skills Do You Need to Work as an Emergency Management Director?

 These are the skills Emergency Management Directors say are the most useful in their careers: